Contractor vs Permanent Salary Calculator UK

 You enter your expected working days per year.
 The default is 223, which roughly accounts for weekends, bank holidays and time off between contracts or for holidays.
 You can change this to suit your situation.

-If you select Inside IR35, we apply: Employer's NI with bands (0% on the first £5,000; your chosen middle‑band rate on £5,000–£50,270; 2% above £50,270), plus Apprentice Levy at your chosen %, and umbrella company fees (either a % of income or a fixed weekly fee × 52).
+If you select Inside IR35, the day rate is treated as the umbrella assignment rate before employer costs.
+We apply Employer's NI above the £5,000 secondary threshold using the percentage you enter, plus Apprentice Levy at your chosen %, and umbrella company fees (either a % of income or a fixed weekly fee × 52).

 Percentage fees scale with your income (e.g. 3% of annual income).
 Fixed weekly fees are converted to an annual amount by multiplying by 52.
 Choose the option that matches your umbrella company.